If you have M.E., the following might help you practically:

 2. Canadian Guidelines.

 Get yourself a copy of the Canadian Guidelines, proper title, Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: A Clinical Case Definition and Guidelines for Medical Practitioners (authors, Carruthers and van de Sande), published 2005.
-To date, these are the best medical guidelines for both doctor and patient.
-It can be downloaded from this website under 'Documents'; alternatively, you can buy a hard copy for under £2 from Invest in M.E. at firstname.lastname@example.org, or phone 02380 251719.
+These, along with the International Consensus Criteria, are probably the best medical guidelines for both doctor and patient.
+They can be downloaded from this website under 'Links'; alternatively, you can buy a hard copy for under £2 from Invest in M.E. at firstname.lastname@example.org, or phone 02380 251719.

-Why not give a copy of the Canadian Guidelines to your G.P?
+Why not give a copy of either the Canadian Guidelines or International Guidelines to your G.P?

 3. The New International Consensus Criteria for M.E.

-This is an even more recent criteria (2011) than the Canadian but is not curently available in booklet form.
+This is an even more recent criteria (2011) than the Canadian.
 It separates M.E. as a distinct entity from CFS.
-The International Criteria can be viewed in The Journal of M.E.
-Volume 6, Issue 1 ordered from Invest in M.E. www.investinme.org or Care for Someone with Severe Myalgic Encephalomyelitis by Greg Crowhurst (ordered via Stonebird www.stonebird.co.uk).
+The International Criteria (Adult & Paediatric) can be purchased for £1.00 from Invest in M.E. (hard copy): email@example.com or phone 02380 251719.

 4. Hospital Booklet.